benjiqq/NuBot/md/SETUP.md

 The bot will start and write output in the */logs* folder.

 To terminate the bot, exit the process with "Ctrl+C" : the bot will clear our liquidityinfo and orders.

+**You can only run ONE instance of nubot at the time.
+To run multiple instances simoultaneusly, you can create one separate nubot folder for each instance.
+FIX coming soon **

 ##Logging on HTML and csv